 So it is lovely when you hear about these communities that are really focusing on, you know, keeping in mind that there are some people who have really lost that cognitive ability over the years.

-But one thing that actually has become very exciting that was just announced today, is that we have the first FDA full FDA approval of a medication to slow down the progression of Alzheimer's disease.
+But one thing that actually has become very exciting that was just announced today is that we have the first FDA full FDA approval of a medication to slow down the progression of Alzheimer's Alzheimer's disease.

 Interesting.

-And it seems that uh I mean, and and and and listen, it doesn't change the course of your life if you have a memory issue or cognitive issue, but you're saying that this new newly approved FDA approved drug can really significantly slow it down.
+And it seems that, I mean, and listen, it doesn't change the course of your life if you have a memory issue or cognitive issue.

-Yeah, so it the the clinical trial is actually pretty robust and was encouraging in the sense that for people who are just beginning to have signs of dementia or very or of Alzheimer's dementia or very mild Alzheimer's dementia.
+Yeah, so the clinical trial is actually pretty robust and was encouraging in the sense that for people who are just beginning to have signs of dementia or a very Alzheimer's dementia or very mild Alzheimer's dementia, by taking this, it's an infusion, you get it every two weeks, that by this infusion, they did show that they had decreased those plaques in the brain.

-In fact, the most people who take this are of Medicare age.
+In fact, most people who take this are of Medicare age.

-And it's interesting, the President Biden, he likes to count that he lowered drug prices and Medicare costs through his inflation reduction act.
+It's interesting, President Biden, he likes to tout that he lowered drug prices and Medicare costs through his Inflation Reduction Act.

 Wow.